 On the go.
 In the beginning, we drove long distances and moved frequently.
 That was taxing on both of us, because we would pack and unpack every day or two and drive all day to our next destination.
 As much as we enjoy the freedom to roam, we also realized that we need to slow down or we would burn out.

 Missing half the Packers game last season.
 We don’t watch much television with the exception of Packers games and Last Man Standing.
 Since we only have the standard TV antenna on the motorhome, we’re not always camped at a place that can pick up over the air television.
 Luckily, this can be solved with better planning for the upcoming season.
 I’m sure Joe won’t mind if I plan our fall destinations around Packers bars and bigger cities.

 Internet.
 AT&T cell coverage has been decent, but not good.
 When we were at Mather Campground in the Grand Canyon we had no coverage, but when we camped at Flamingo Campground inside the Everglades National Park we had decent coverage, while Verizon users had none.
-Since we enjoy dry camping on public lands in remote areas, we need to increase our coverage and may end up purchasing a Verizon mifi unit.
+Since we enjoy dry camping on public lands in remote areas, we need to increase our coverage and will be looking at other internet options for RVers.